-1. Claim your Google My Business listing
+1. Claim your Google Business Profile listing

-When users search local SEO keywords, it generates Google My Business listings.
+When users search local SEO keywords, it generates Google Business Profile listings.
 These three listings appear in a box, known as the local SEO 3-pack.
 Many searchers use this feature to find businesses in their area.

 So, if someone searches local keywords like “event planner in Los Angeles” or “Los Angeles wedding planner,” it will generate these listings at the top of the search results.

 If you want searchers to choose your company, start by claiming your business’s listing.